-If you're living with a serious illness such as cancer, chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), or Parkinson’s disease you can count on Capital Region Palliative Care and Hospice to partner with you, your loved ones, and your doctor to address your physical, emotional, social, and spiritual needs with the goal of improving your quality of life.
+If you're living with a serious illness such as cancer, chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), or Parkinson’s disease you can count on Capital Region Palliative Care to partner with you, your loved ones, and your doctor to address your physical, emotional, social, and spiritual needs with the goal of improving your quality of life.

 Palliative Care Vs. Hospice Care

-Hospice care focuses on comfort care for a patient’s remaining weeks or months at end of life.
+Hospice care focuses on comfort care for a patient’s remaining weeks or months at the end of life.
 To qualify for hospice, a physician must certify that a patient has a terminal illness and has six months or less to live.

-As a collaboration with Concord Regional Visiting Nurse Association our palliative care core team includes a palliative care physician and/or nurse practitioner, nurse, social worker, and spiritual counselor.
+As a collaboration with Concord Regional Visiting Nurse Association, our palliative care core team includes a palliative care physician and/or nurse practitioner, nurse, social worker, and spiritual counselor.